mincongzhang/AAD/aad_backward_mode_detail.md

 ### How Backward Mode Works

 Let's see how can we get the derivative with backward mode.
-First, we need to do a forward pass to get the table.
+First, we need to do a forward pass to get the table for primal trace.

 We then propagate the partials backward to obtain the desired derivatives (following the chain rule).